Dr Ruth Horn

 - Research Fellow, Wellcome Centre for Ethics and the Humanities, University of Oxford

-She has studied Sociology in Germany (BA, University Ludwig-Maximilian, Munich) and France (MA, University Paris Diderot; MA Res and PhD, Ecole des Hautes Etudes en Sciences Sociales, Paris), and has held research fellowships from the Wellcome Trust, European Commission, the French National Health Care Insurance, and the French National Cancer League.
+She has studied Sociology in Germany (LMU, Munich) and France (EHESS, Paris), and has held research grants from the Economic and Social Research Council (ESRC), Wellcome Trust, European Commission, the French National Health Care Insurance, and the French National Cancer League.
 Ruth is an associate member of the research centre SPHERE, CNRS, University Paris Diderot.
-She is Secretaire General of the European Association of Centre of Medical Ethics (EACME).
+She is President of the European Association of Centre of Medical Ethics (EACME).

 End of Life